2. Initializing your project and first application

-- Double-click the new folder - this is where you'll import the 3D assets.
+- Double-click the new folder where you'll import the 3D assets.

-- This folder contains the 3D object meshes for the chess board and pieces in FBX format and texture maps in TGA format that you'll use to for materials.
+- Assets include the 3D object meshes for the chess board and pieces in FBX format and texture maps in TGA format that you'll use to for materials.

 When the FBX Import Options window pops up, expand the Material section and change Material Import Method to Do Not Create Material.

 - Select Import All.

 That's all you need to do for the assets.
 Your next set of tasks is to create the building blocks of the application with blueprints.

 - Select Add New > New Folder in the Content Browser and name it Blueprints.

 If you're new to blueprints, they're special assets that provide a node-based interface for creating new types of Actors and script level events.

 - Double-click into the Blueprints folder, then right-click and select Blueprint Class.